socialismconference/songbook.github.io/songs/if-you-miss-me.md

 You got to come on up to the front of the bus
 I'll be ridin' right there

-> This song was written in response to attempts to desegregate a public swimming pool in Cairo, Illinois, after a young African-American man drowned while swimming in a local river to to the pool not allowing any African-Americans to use it.
+> This song was written in response to attempts to desegregate a public swimming pool in Cairo, Illinois, after a young African-American man drowned while swimming in a local river due to the pool not allowing any African-Americans to use it.